61. Shaker motors

 for the "Shaker Motor" section on the right side of the page.
 This

-Note that this only works if you're using a PWM-capable
+Note that the PWM control only works if you're using a PWM-capable

-output controller, such as an LedWiz or a Pinscape Power Board.
-If you're
+output controller, such as an LedWiz or Pinscape Power Board.
+PWM

-work; you'll have to use the voltage adjustment approach instead.
+have to use the voltage adjustment approach with those.